apache/cassandra-sidecar/CONTRIBUTING.md

 executorPools.service().setTimer(delayMillis, timerId -> action());
 ```

-Similarly, a simple periodic task can be schedule with the following code.
+Similarly, a simple periodic task can be scheduled with the following code.
 The `action()` is scheduled to run after
 the `initialDelayMillis` and repeat every `delayMillis`.

 ```java